oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Interoperability with OpenCL is currently only supported *from* OpenCL *to* Level-Zero for a subset of types.
-The APIs are designed to be OS agnostics and allow implementations to optimize for unified device drivers; while allowing less-optimal interopability across different device types and/or vendors.
+The APIs are designed to be OS agnostics and allow implementations to optimize for unified device drivers; while allowing less optimal interoperability across different device types and/or vendors.

 There are three OpenCL types that can be shared for interoperability: